wp-plugins/genesis-layout-extras/readme.txt

 **Big thanks to all Genesis users, developers and bloggers who reviewed the plugin on their websites/ blogs!**

 *Credit where credit is due:* This plugin here was first based on the work of WPChildThemes for the great "Genesis Layout Manager" plugin.
 Now, nearly two years and a dozen updates later the basic function is still there but the code totally refactored...! :)

+== Last but not least ==
+**Special Thanks go out to my family for allowing me to do such spare time projects (aka free plugins) and supporting me in every possible way!**